BolajiAyodeji/Blogposts/ck27ytcso007xcws16cy1py4w.md

 %[https://gist.github.com/BolajiAyodeji/f9d728fc405f63a881ee5eaa90e3b3e1]

 > This is just basic JavaScript, if you have no idea what all this means, you
 > should get [JavaScript Teacher](https://medium.com/u/6727c1eb71f8)’s `Grammar JavaScript` book.
-This will teach you all the basics and contents of Modern
+This will teach you all the basics and contexts of Modern
 JavaScript.
 Get a free copy [here](http://javascriptgrammar.com).

 Now you should have a functioning app